What do the marks of quality in your designs mean?

 This is the Canada National Mark.
 The right to use this mark is granted to jewellery that is made in Canada.
 The right to use it was only granted after we passed an inspection of our manufacturing processes.
 It is your assurance that your ring was made to Canadian standards, using Canadian labor.

-This symbol is used only products that are certified Fairtrade by the Fair Trade Labelling organization.
+This symbol is used only products that are certified Fairtrade by the Fair Trade Labelling organisation.
 When we mark our rings with this symbol, it is your assurance that the gold we use to make our jewellery is certified to both Fairtrade and Fairmined Standards and provides small-scale miners and their communities in developing countries the opportunity for better living and working conditions.

 The Fairmined Stamp shown above, left is the original Fairmined stamp; the one on the right is the current one.
-This stamp appears together with the Fairtrade stamp as a dual certification from both Fairtrade and the Alliance for Responsible Mining.